astralapp/astral/readme.md

 	$ php artisan key:generate
 	```

 - Fire up the app!
-Open a browser at [http://astralapp.app/](http://astralapp.app/) and bask in its glory!
+Open a browser at [http://astralapp.app/](http://astralapp.app/) and enjoy!

 #### With Docker using Laradock